Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Session ID
-     - A unique identifier for a single user session or, in case of a double-click, multiple clicks on the same link within 30 seconds of each other.
+     - A unique identifier for a single user session.
+If the content provider's web-site does not assign and capture a unique identifier to each user session, then a surrogate session ID can be generated using the browser user-agent, the user's IP address and a one hour time slice (see :numref:`processing` for details).
+The Session ID is used for double-click filtering and computing Unique_Item and Unique_Title metrics.
      -

    * - Sites